apache/mesos/docs/operator-http-api.md

 ### DESTROY_VOLUMES

-This call destroys persistent volumes.
-The request is forwarded asynchronously to the Mesos agent where the reserved resources are located.
+This call destroys [persistent volumes](persistent-volume.md).
+The request is forwarded asynchronously to the Mesos agent where the volumes are located.

 ```
 DESTROY_VOLUMES HTTP Request (JSON):